Psoriasis in the ear - featured image

 Monitoring for signs of psoriatic arthritis:

 Arthritis can develop in people with skin conditions, so watching for joint pain or swelling is essential.
 Psoriatic arthritis is a specific type of inflammatory arthritis that occurs in some people with psoriasis.
-According to the National Psoriasis Foundation's website, it is estimated that up to 30% of people with psoriasis develop psoriatic arthritis
+The National Psoriasis Foundation estimates that as many as 30% of people with psoriasis develop psoriatic arthritis.

-The symptoms of psoriatic arthritis include joint pain, swelling, stiffness, and reduced range of motion, similar to other types of arthritis.
+People with psoriatic arthritis experience joint pain and swelling.
+They also have stiffness and less movement in their joints, which is common in other kinds of arthritis.
 However, psoriatic arthritis can also cause inflammation in other body areas, such as the eyes, skin, and nails.

 Don't Stick Anything in Your Ear Canal

-Avoid using cotton swabs to clean earwax as they can push it back further into the ear canal, leading to blockage and infections.
+Don't use cotton swabs to clean your ears.
+They can push the earwax deeper, causing blockages and infections.
 In fact, try not to stick anything into your ear.

 Avoid sticking anything in your ears

-Instead, clean your ears gently and use appropriate treatments to manage symptoms, such as ear drops for wax buildup or topical creams and ointments for itching.
+Clean your ears gently.
+Use ear drops to treat wax buildup.
+Apply topical creams or ointments for itching.
 If you're having persistent problems, seek medical advice from a doctor.

 Treatment of Psoriasis Ear: